slizb/iglu/README.md

 # iglu
-### iglu is a utility to conveniently access popular image datasets from within python.
+### iglu is a utility for accessing popular image datasets from within python.